top of page

 QUICK FACTS

-• 12M has one aid station
+• One aid station

 • CUP-LESS RACE: runners must bring their own container to receive fluids for duration of race